openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

     return json.dumps(output)
 ```

-When a function instance is started, e.g. during scaling or deployment, this file is parsed and the model is loaded into memory.
-This will happen exactly once because the http mode loads this handler as a very small background web sever.
+When a function instance is instantiated, e.g. during scaling or deployment, this file is parsed and the model is loaded into memory.
+This will happen exactly once because the HTTP mode loads this handler as a very small background web sever.
 The original forking mode in the watchdog would instead load this file for every invocation.
-When loading models, this creates an unacceptable latency.
+When loading models, this creates additional latency.

 This template uses Flask to power the background web server.
 The `handle` can return any value that [Flask would accept][flask-return-values].
 This provides a lot of flexibility to control the response.
 For example, you could instead set the error status code and body like this